Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Methods and derivations

-With the SU(3) irreducible Schwinger bosons being the underlying foundation for the LSH formulation, we will below give a concise review of the most essential properties needed to derive all subsequent results.
-The reader is referred to Part I (Ref.~\cite{Kadam:2024ifg}) and Refs.~\cite{Mathur:2004kr, Anishetty:2009ai, Anishetty:2009nh} for more details.
+With the ISBs being the underlying foundation for the SU(3) LSH formulation, we will below give a concise review of the most essential properties needed to derive all subsequent results.
+The reader is referred to Part I and Refs.~\cite{Mathur:2004kr, Anishetty:2009ai, Anishetty:2009nh} for more details.

-For each leg $i$, there is an associated pair of triplets of irreducible Schwinger boson operators $A(i)^\alpha$ and $B(i)_\alpha$ for $\alpha=1,2,3$ (a total of six modes per leg).
+For each leg $i$, there is an associated pair of triplets of ISB operators $A(i)^\alpha$ and $B(i)_\alpha$ for $\alpha=1,2,3$ (a total of six modes per leg, or twelve modes per link when considering a lattice of connected vertices).
 The color index $\alpha$ is said to be a fundamental (antifundamental) index if it is used as a lower (upper) index.
-When only one vertex leg is being discussed, we may suppress the $i$ label: $A(i)^\alpha \to A^\alpha$ and $B(i)_\alpha \to B_\alpha$.
+When only one vertex leg is being discussed, we often suppress the $i$ label: $A(i)^\alpha \to A^\alpha$ and $B(i)_\alpha \to B_\alpha$.
 The $A$ and $B$ triplets are themselves constructed from triplets of ordinary simple harmonic oscillator modes; however, the derivations below do not have to invoke these relationships.
-The only properties needed are the (same-leg) effective identities
+The only properties needed are the effective identities